parsiad/MATH-525/index.md

 * Midterms: 40%
 * Final: 40%

 The lowest of your assignment scores will not count towards your final grade.
 Midterms will be held in class.
-The final is on **April 23rd, 1:30 - 3:30 pm** (room TBA).
+The final is on **April 23rd, 1:30 - 3:30 pm in 296 Weiser Hall**.
 All exams are *closed book*.

 Grades will be posted on Canvas: